MESD: A Risk-Sensitive Metric for Explanation Fairness Across Intersectional Subgroups: Introduction

 This paper addresses these gaps by developing the Multi-category Explanation Stability Disparity (MESD), a procedural fairness metric designed to operate across intersectional groups using multiple post-hoc explainers and label-aware aggregation.
-MESD assesses whether individuals across different intersectional groups receive explanations of comparable stability, consistency, and robustness when subjected to small perturbations.
-To the best of our knowledge, MESD is the first procedural metric that addresses the issue of multiple protected attributes.
-Also, we integrate MESD into a multi-objective optimization framework that optimizes utility, fairness, and explanation.
+MESD assesses whether individuals across different intersectional groups receive explanations of comparable stability, consistency, and robustness when subjected to perturbations.
+To the best of our knowledge, MESD is among the first metrics to explicitly combine intersectional subgroup analysis with explanation stability and risk-sensitive aggregation.
+Also, we integrate MESD into a multi-objective optimization framework that optimizes utility, fairness, and explanation (UEF).
 This optimization framework reveals trade-offs that are invisible under outcome-oriented fairness alone and provides models that are simultaneously accurate, statistically fair, and procedurally fair.
-The contributions of this work are summarized as follows: \begin{enumerate} \item We formulate the problem of detecting intersectional group-level disparities in explanation quantity and propose a new procedural metric named MESD to quantify disparities in explanation robustness, stability, and robustness. \item We proposed label-aware aggregation to align MESD with the label-conditional nature of outcome fairness, empirical-Bayes shrinkage to stabilize estimates for small intersectional groups, and a Conditional Value-at-Risk (CVaR)-based tail formulation to emphasize worst-case subgroup disparities, addressing fairness gerrymandering \cite{kearns2018preventing}. \item We proposed a multi-objective optimization framework that optimizes utility, explainability, and fairness, coupled with Chebyshev scalarization for Pareto front selection. \item We demonstrate empirically that MESD reveals disparities and mitigation opportunities overlooked by traditional fairness metrics alone. \end{enumerate}
+The contributions of this work are summarized as follows: \begin{enumerate} \item \textbf{MESD}: a procedural fairness metric for intersectional subgroups that incorporates label-aware aggregation, empirical-Bayes shrinkage, and CVaR-weighted tail-risk measurement to measure explanation fairness and prevent fairness gerrymandering. \item \textbf{UEF}: a multi-objective optimization framework jointly optimizing utility, outcome fairness, and procedural fairness via NSGA-II with Chebyshev scalarization to produce a holistic model that is fair in both outcome-oriented and procedural fairness. \item \textbf{Comprehensive validation}: Our results demonstrate that considering MESD can lead to a more equitable model.
+Also, UEF consistently achieves competitive or superior trade-offs across Pareto fronts (w.r.t. balancing outcome-oriented, procedural fairness, and utility) compared to established baselines. \end{enumerate}